relvaner/actor4j-core/Readme.md

 [23]<a name="23"/> Carl Hewitt (2017).
 Creator of Actor Model.
 Concurrency and Strong Types for IoT.
 Erlang & Elixir Factory San Francisco Bay Area 2017 Conference. http://www.erlang-factory.com/sfbay2017/carl-hewitt.html
 [24]<a name="24"/> J. de Koster, T. van Cutsem and  W. de Meuter, "43 years of actors: a taxonomy of actor models and their key properties," AGERE 2016: Proceedings of the 6th International Workshop on Programming Based on Actors, Agents, and Decentralized Control, 2016, pp. 31-40.
 [25]<a name="25"/> Microsoft (2010).
 Orleans – Virtual Actors. https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/
+[26]<a name="26"/> D. A. Bauer and J. Mäkiö, "Hybrid Cloud – Architecture for Administration Shells with RAMI4.0 Using Actor4j," 2019 IEEE 17th International Conference on Industrial Informatics (INDIN), Helsinki-Espoo, 2019, Accepted: 3.
+May 2019.

 Page to be updated 05/06/2019